rjsf-team/react-jsonschema-form/docs/usage/validation.md

 # Validation

+When the form is submitted, the form data is validated to conform to the given JSON schema; this library uses the [ajv](https://github.com/epoberezkin/ajv) validator by default.

 ## Live validation

 By default, form data are only validated when the form is submitted or when a new `formData` prop is passed to the `Form` component.